Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 ### Tests for OUDS package

-To run those unit tests follow those steps:
+To run these unit tests follow some steps:

 1. `cd Showcase`
 2. `bundle exec pod install`